A New Look for Hotel Molokai

 “It’s a 100% turn around.
-Complete renovation of guest rooms.
+Complete renovation of guest rooms by hotel refurbishment services Cyprus.
 Updated furniture, new linens,” Drew said.
 “Now we have a property we can be proud of.”

 “A lot of people have lived here for years and years and they are finally seeing a face lift for Hotel Molokai,” Hotel Molokai Employee Earl Gorton said.
 “It’s a wonderful thing to see someone keeping it going.
 That’s what makes me feel good about working here.”

 “I like the changes…Big difference from what it used to be,” Sylvia Pabalan, a Molokai resident who attended the tour said.